tkf/ipython-sqlitemagic/README.md

 ## License

-RASH is licensed under the Simplified BSD License.
+ipython-sqlitemagic is licensed under the Simplified BSD License.
 See the source code for more details.